gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 statistical inferences, here with the potential to extend inferences to the overall population of voters.
 The inferences in an independence test are related to whether there is a relationship between the two variables in the population.
-A
+\index{Chi-Square Test!Independence Test}
-***relationship*** between variables occurs when knowing the level of one variable for a person, say that they voted for Gore, informs the types of responses that you would expect for that person, here that they are likely affiliated with the Democratic
+A ***relationship*** between variables occurs when knowing the level of one variable for a person, say that they voted for Gore, informs the types of responses that you would expect for that person, here that they are likely affiliated with the Democratic